prakhar175/DhaanGo/README.md

 - **Market Rates**: Navigate to the ‘Market’ section for real-time price updates. 📈
 - **KhetWana**: Join the community platform to connect with other farmers and share experiences. 👨‍🌾🤝

-For detailed usage instructions, please refer to our [User Guide](link-to-user-guide). 📖

-## Contributing 🤝

-We welcome contributions from the community.
-Please read our [CONTRIBUTING.md](link-to-contributing-guide) for details on our code of conduct and the process for submitting pull requests. 🚀

 ## Support 📞

-If you encounter any issues or have questions, please file an issue on our GitHub repository or contact our support team at support@dhaango.com. ✉️
+If you encounter any issues or have questions, please file an issue on our GitHub repository or contact our support team at shreeyans1298@gmail.com / prakhar.k2004@gmail.com / adityakurani26@gmail.com / akshat35tiwari@gmail.com. ✉️

-## License 📜

-This project is licensed under the MIT License - see the [LICENSE.md](link-to-license) file for details. ✅

 ## Acknowledgments 🙏